Johnson lifts No. 16 Minnesota over No. 9 Auburn in Outback

 UP NEXT

-Auburn: With Southeastern Conference defensive player of the year Derrick Brown and All-SEC end Marlon Davidson departing, the Tigers will have a couple of big holes to fill next season.
+Auburn: With Davidson and Southeastern Conference defensive player of the year Derrick Brown, the Tigers will have a couple of big holes to fill next season.
 Meanwhile, Nix will be counted on for continued growth at quarterback.
 He’s the first true freshman since 1946 to start an Auburn season opener, and winning nine games against arguably the toughest schedule in the nation speaks to his vast potential.

+“He’s going to win a championship for us before he gets out of here,” Malzahn said.
+“Went up against the toughest schedule in football as a true freshman.
+He learned.
+He’s going to be a great quarterback for us.”

 Minnesota: Fleck has engineered a dramatic turnaround in three seasons.
 The challenge now is to sustain the success in one of the toughest conferences in the country.